 - New multi-family supply is limited, and is not serving the full rental market

-These solutions represent a compromise across the groups involved in the project, which serves as a new innovative method in Bend for achieving strong policy recommendations across diverse stakeholder groups.
+These solutions represent compromise across the groups involved in the project and serves as a model for how community members and organizations can independently succeed at developing strong policy recommendations.